What’s the difference between a cashier’s check and a money order?

 Bottom line

-A cashier’s check is better suited to larger transactions, though it comes with a higher fee.
+A cashier’s check is better suited to larger transactions, though it may come with a higher fee.
 Money orders may have limits on the dollar amount, but they come with low fees and are widely available.